 Elder James J. Hamula

 Elder Hamula received a bachelor of arts degree in political science and philosophy from Brigham Young University in 1981.
 He graduated magna cum laude with highest honors.
-In 1985, he received both a master of arts in political philosophy and a Juris Doctor degree from Brigham Young University.
+In 1985, he received both a master of arts degree in political philosophy and a juris doctorate degree from Brigham Young University.
 From 1985 until his call to be a General Authority, Elder Hamula practiced law.

-Elder Hamula has served in a number of Church callings, including full-time missionary in the Germany Munich Mission, bishop, elders quorum president, high councilor, stake Young Men president, stake president, president of the Washington D.C.
-South Mission, and Area Seventy.
+Elder Hamula has served in a number of Church callings, including full-time missionary in the Germany Munich Mission, bishop, Young Men president, stake president, president of the Washington D.C.
+South Mission (1994–1997), and Area Seventy (2000–2008).

 James Joseph Hamula was born in Long Beach, California, on November 20, 1957.
 He married Joyce Anderson in April 1984.
 They are the parents of six children.

 Full Name James J. Hamula

 Place of Birth Long Beach, California, United States